Termite: Distribution and diversity

 Termites are found on all continents except Antarctica.
 The diversity of termite species is low in North America and Europe (10 species known in Europe and 50 in North America), but is high in South America, where over 400 species are known.
-Of the 2,972 termite species currently classified, 1,000 are found in Africa, where mounds are extremely abundant in certain regions.
+Of the 2,972 extant termite species currently classified, 1,000 are found in Africa, where mounds are extremely abundant in certain regions.
 Approximately 1.1 million active termite mounds can be found in the northern Kruger National Park alone.
 In Asia, there are 435 species of termites, which are mainly distributed in China.
 Within China, termite species are restricted to mild tropical and subtropical habitats south of the Yangtze River.
 In Australia, all ecological groups of termites (dampwood, drywood, subterranean) are endemic to the country, with over 360 classified species.
 Because termites are highly social and abundant, they represent a disproportionate amount of the world's insect biomass.
 Termites and ants comprise about 1% of insect species, but represent more than 50% of insect biomass.

 Due to their soft cuticles, termites do not inhabit cool or cold habitats.
 There are three ecological groups of termites: dampwood, drywood and subterranean.
 Dampwood termites are found only in coniferous forests, and drywood termites are found in hardwood forests; subterranean termites live in widely diverse areas.
 One species in the drywood group is the West Indian drywood termite (Cryptotermes brevis), which is an invasive species in Australia.